qJake/hacc.dev/usage.md

 <div class="alert alert-info" role="alert">
     <p><b>Not sure what resolution your device is?</b></p>
     <p>No problem.
-Add a Navigation tile, and set the type to ***debug***.
+Add a Navigation tile, and set the type to <b><i>debug</i></b>.
 When you click the tile on your tablet, it will pop up some debugging information about the tablet that you can take a picture or screenshot of, to help you set your layout options correctly.</p>
 </div>